acrylplatform/base58-1c/README.md

 # Base58 for 1C

-Base58 encoding / encoding function without using an external component.
+Base58 encoding / decoding function without using an external component.

 These algorithms are ported from JS.
-Based on the ts-lib-crypto library.
+Based on the [ts-lib-crypto] (https://github.com/acrylplatform/ts-lib-crypto) library.
 External components were not used in development.
 To use algorithms, a platform version of at least 8.3.11 is required.

 ## Installation and use